Brown-Industries/util-image-downloader/README.md

 ## Usage

+Tested and used with python 3.11.

+`pip install -r requirements.txt` to install needed modules.

-`python3 main.py --help` : for genearl usage information
+`python main.py --help` : for genearl usage information

 ### Arguments
  `--imgdir`: Directory to save images